 Mr. O’s mother, Annabel thought.
 She still wasn’t accustomed to thinking of him as Jonathan Grimmer.

 What was this underground hideout?
 Could she really have just discovered the secret hideout of the Resurrectionists?
 If so, what did the Grimmers have to do with the Resurrectionists?
 A shared agenda, perhaps?
-A zombie plague spreading through the city should certainly sell a few newspapers, she thought.
+A zombie plague spreading through the city should certainly sell a few newspapers.

 She passed another door.
 Solomon Grundy, Engineer.
 She tried the door; it was locked, like the others.
 Hastily, she tried the set of keys she’d stolen earlier, methodically trying each key in turn, but not one was a match for the lock.
 She could have tried picking it, but she’d already spent too much time out in the open.
 Better if she could find an unlocked door.

 The next one over was not labeled with the name of any person.
 It was simply called Alpha Laboratory.
-She tried the door, and it swung open, much to Annabel’s surprise.
+She tried the door andmuch toher surprise, it swung open.

 The room was unlit, and appeared to be empty.
 Annabel entered the room, closing the door behind her.
 She began lighting the room’s lamps.
 Even before she’d finished her task, she’d caught a glimpse of an image that would undoubtedly haunt her dreams that night and for nights to come.